Het Vrije Volk

-Het Vrije Volk was a Dutch social-democratic daily newspaper.
-It was the successor, after World War II, of the socialist daily Het Volk.
-The paper appeared legally 1 March 1945 in Eindhoven.
-From 28 January 1946, all subdivisions of the newspaper were united and a national edition was introduced.
-For a time, it was the biggest newspaper in the Netherlands and at its peak it had over 300 editors and reporters.
-After 1958, the number of subscribers decreased rapidly.

-The newspaper disappeared in 1970 as a national newspaper from Amsterdam, only regional editions remained and at the end of 1971 only Rotterdam was its home base.
-The last edition entitled Het Vrije Volk appeared on 30 March 1991 and it was merged with the Rotterdams Nieuwsblad into the Rotterdams Dagblad.
-That newspaper was merged with the Algemeen Dagblad in 2005.
+Het Volk, later Het Vrije Volk (lit.
+'The Free People'), was a Dutch socialdemocratic daily newspaper that existed from 1990 to 1991.
+In 1991, it merged with the Rotterdams Nieuwsblad, under the new title Rotterdams Dagblad, which later merged with the Algemeen Dagblad.
+The last issue of Het Vrije Volk was published on 30 March 1991.

+History

 Het Volk

-Het Volk was a socialist newspaper from the Netherlands.
-It was published in Amsterdam, beginning on 2 April 1900, by the Social Democratic Workers' Party (SDAP).
+Het Volk was published in Amsterdam, beginning on 2 April 1900, by the Social Democratic Workers' Party (SDAP).
 Preparations for publishing Het Volk began in 1899.
 Financial support was provided by the older Social Democratic Party of Germany.
 A publishing company was established under the name De Arbeiderspers.
 Its first Editor-in Chief was the head of the SDAP, Pieter Jelles Troelstra.
 In 1903, after some disagreements arose, he was replaced by the journalist, Pieter Lodewijk Tak.

 In 1902, a contest was held to find an artist for the front-page cartoon in the weekly Sunday supplement.
 The winner was Albert Hahn, who was later signed to a permanent contract.
 Among the others who contributed regularly were Fritz Behrendt (also a cartoonist), Jan Liber (a sportswriter) and the playwright Inte Onsman (under the pseudonym "Leckie Down").
 In 1931, the paper moved into a new building, designed by Jan Buijs, which came to be known as the "Red Castle".
 A sister edition called Vooruit (Forward), was published in The Hague under the direction of Simon Carmiggelt.